Kong/docs.konghq.com/app/_includes/md/konnect/okta-sso.md

 ## Debug and test the configuration

 The Okta console provides a [Token Preview feature](https://help.okta.com/en-us/content/topics/security/api-config-test.htm) which will be useful in verifying configuration values for these SSO configuration instructions.
-If you encouter issues configuring SSO with Okta, start by checking the Token Preview for the Okta application you created.
+If you encounter issues configuring SSO with Okta, start by checking the Token Preview for the Okta application you created.

 {% if include.desc == "Dev Portal" %}